mrromanalekseev/mrromanalekseev/README.md

 I lived, worked, studied in the USA, England, France, Europe, Asia.
 I have work experience in England London in a key position of Premium Team Executive British Airways (Service Control of Premium Service Moscow-Europe-USA), as well as in Moscow as a Business Development Manager Center of Economic Planning Moscow (Interaction with chambers of commerce of America and Europe.)
 When I was a student I worked in Hollywood as an assistant director.

-For family reasons, I had to leave leadership positions, return to the North of Russia, where I participated as a co-founder in the Start-up opening of an English language school.
+For family reasons, I had to leave leadership positions, return to the North of Russia, where I participated as a co-founder in Start-up opening of ESL school.
 Then I worked in Car Sales.
 Certified specialist for Hyundai 2021 (Master of Sales) and Renault 2016 (Master of Sales).

 Single.
 Nordic character.
 Love fitness.
 Open to new opportunities and relocation.
 I am fond of fitness.
 Viking sagas and myths of ancient Greece.
 Certified as a lifeguard by the American Red Cross.